What Attracts Mosquitoes?

 Pregnancy

+Pregnant?
+You’ve probably noticed mosquitoes show extra attention.
 Pregnant women are twice as likely to attract mosquitoes compared to non-pregnant individuals.
-This is due to higher CO₂ output and increased body heat.
+This is due to higher COâ‚‚ output and increased body heat.
 Mosquitoes are more likely to be found near pregnant women in warm and humid climates.
+Quick tip: Pregnant individuals should be especially cautious, wearing protective clothing and using pregnancy-safe repellents, such as picaridin or IR3535. genetics as an attractant of mosquitoes

 How to Attract Mosquitoes (For Scientific or Control Purposes)